-- Consistent access to project lead or expert guidance
+- Consistent access to project lead or data expert

 There have been two data gaps during this project: between February 28, 2014, to June 23, 2014, and December 21, 2014, to April 7, 2015 due to a variety of factors.
 Care is being taken to prevent data gaps in the future by implementing the following actions:

 - Continuing training and support of the volunteers

 - Conducting checks on the wells and equipment installation by the program manager